MIT-Emerging-Talent/ET6-CDSP-starter/3_data_exploration/README.md

 intensity, and duration to provide a more complete analysis.

 - Do you have the right question?

-The research question is well-formulated, but to address it fully, we must collect other data
+The research question is well-formulated, but to address it thoroughly, we need to collect additional data.